🤖 BCH709 AI Assistant: Ask questions about this class using NotebookLM

 9. BAM Processing with SAMtools

-SAMtools provides utilities for manipulating SAM/BAM files: sorting, indexing, merging, and statistics.
+SAMtools provides utilities for manipulating SAM/BAM files: sorting, indexing, filtering, and statistics.

 If you aligned without piping (produced a SAM file), convert and sort it: